llm-pt-ibm/llm-pt-ibm.github.io/content/en/posts/post_humanevalx.md

 The evaluation revealed important behaviors:

 ### **1. granite-4.0-h-small stood out for its versatility**
-It surpassed 60% Pass@1 in Java, C++, and JavaScript, while maintaining over 50% in Python and Go.
-This consistent performance across languages indicates that the model is highly versatile and reliable for development scenarios involving multiple programming ecosystems.
+He surpassed 60% **Pass@1** in Java, C++, and JavaScript, while also maintaining over 50% in Python and Go.
+This consistent performance across languages suggests that the model has good generalization capability, showing promise in scenarios that involve different programming ecosystems, although additional benchmarks and evaluations are important before drawing broader conclusions.

 ### **2. Granite Micro (3B) performed above expectations**
 Despite being a small model, Granite Micro (3B) delivered 65.85% in JavaScript and 68.90% in Java, outperforming even some larger models evaluated.
 This shows that even with a compact architecture, it can deliver solid results, making it a highly efficient option for applications that require low computational cost without sacrificing performance.